 I am thrilled to see interest in organ meat recipes continue to rise.
-After blogging about the benefits and ways to eat them for so many years, it’s very exciting to meet more and more people interested in this way of eating.
+After blogging about the health benefits of organ meats and the impressive nutritional benefits of liver for so many years, it’s very exciting to meet more and more people interested in this way of eating.

 It’s not for everyone, but chances are if you are here reading this post you are ready to try it out for yourself.

 Organ Meat Recipes from Around the World

 From the USA to Mexico to Spain to England to China to Indonesia and everywhere in between, organ meats on one the menu.
 These are some of the most popular recipes from cultures around the world.

 - Haggis a famous Scottish preparation similar to black pudding in texture, made out of lamb or sheep’s offal (lung, liver, heart), spices, onions, and suet, and cooked in the animal’s stomach (recipe)